ShubhamPP04/business_website/README.md

 ```sh
 npm run dev
 ```
-This will start the development server, usually at `http://localhost:5173`, and provide an instant preview of the application.
+This will start the development server and provide an instant preview of the application.

 ## Project Structure
 -   `public/`: Contains static assets like images and the favicon.